Orange-OpenSource/a11y-guidelines/src/en/articles/carousel.md

 ### Best practices
 To go a little further, here are some additional best practices:

-- **It is better to position the carousel stop button just before it (in the code), so that the user can reach it quickly.**
+- **It is preferable to position the stop button immediately before the carousel in the DOM order so the button is easily reached by keyboard navigation.**
-- Content must be usable by keyboard: <kbd>Space</kbd> key to stop, <kbd>Ctrl</kbd> + <kbd>Left</kbd>/<kbd>Right</kbd> arrow to navigate between slides, etc. <a href="https://www.w3.org/WAI/ARIA/apg/patterns/carousel/">The full list of keyboard interactions is detailed in the ARIA carousel design pattern</a>.
+- Content must be usable with a keyboard: the <kbd>Space</kbd> key to pause/stop and <kbd>Ctrl</kbd> + <kbd>Left</kbd>/<kbd>Right</kbd> arrow keys to navigate between slides, etc. <a href="https://www.w3.org/WAI/ARIA/apg/patterns/carousel/">The full list of keyboard interactions is detailed in the WAI-ARIA Authoring Practices (APG) carousel pattern</a>.
-- It is preferable to stop rotation on focus and restart it when focus is lost.
+- Pause the rotation when the carousel receives focus; resume it when the carousel loses focus.
-- Displaying the current position via dot navigation helps the user orient themselves.
-Finally, it is preferable not to include more than three panels in the carousel.
+- Displaying the current position via dot navigation helps users orient themselves.
+Finally, avoid including more than three slides.

 ## How?
 To make all this accessible, we can rely on the following attributes: